Sunset 300 Series: 1964–1965 homes in Sunset West, Livermore

 Sales took off at the Camellia Drive model complex, nestled near Elaine Avenue.
 By July 1965, the homes had sold out, and the spotlight shifted to a new set of models on Catalina Drive.
 But for a brief, sparkling moment, Camellia Drive was the stage for Sunset’s show-stopping 300 Series—a set of six floor plans named with a dash of French flair and a sprinkle of fantasy.

-The 300 Series model homes on Camellia Drive
+The homes of the 300 Series on Camellia Drive

 Open for admiration, imagination, and a well-timed financing brochure.
 35-year loans had started becoming available; 15 years longer than the usual 20-year loans at the time.
 The show home complex was located next to an earlier complex on Grace Street.

-Site of the 300 Series model home complex.
+Map of the 300 Series model home complex on Camilla Drive.

 Pricing history